-AUM101 Fundamentals/Automotive Technology (1/2/3) Prerequisite: As required by program.
+AUM101 Fundamentals/Automotive Technology (1/2/3)

 This course provides basic instruction in fundamentals of automotive technology.
 CORE.

 AUM 112 Electrical Fundamentals (1/2/3)

 This course introduces the principles and laws of electricity.
 Emphasis is placed on diagrams, test equipment, and identifying series, parallel and series-parallel circuits.
 Upon completion, students should be able to calculate, build, and measure circuits.
 CORE